 These statitics are typically pulled either by the Prometheus client that is installed and configured during OpenEBS installation or by the Weave Cortex agent that is installed and configured during connectivity to MayaOnline.

-For passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod, sidecars are used.
+Sidecars are also used for passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod.

-cStor is a high performing storage engine built with proven building blocks of storage components such as "BSD based Multi-threaded iSCSI protocol stack that is still serving hundreds of installations" and DMU layer of user space ZFS taken from the proven OpenSolaris stack. cStor gives unparalled data integrity, CoW based snapshots.
-Roadmap of cStor includes SPDK and DPDK integrations to achieve multi-fold increase in performance.
+cStor is a high performing storage engine built with proven building blocks of storage components such as "BSD based Multi-threaded iSCSI protocol stack that is still serving hundreds of installations" and DMU layer of user space ZFS. cStor gives provable data integrity, CoW based snapshots and more.
+Common use cases include larger environments using snapshots and clones as a part of a test, deploy and operate pipelines; for example clones are often used with DBs running on OpenEBS in staging pipelines.
 More details on cStor architecture are written here.

 Prometheus and Grafana

 Prometheus is installed as a microservice by the OpenEBS operator during the initial setup.
 Prometheus monitoring for a given volume is controlled by a volume policy.
-With granular volume, disk-pool, and disk statistics, the Prometheus and Grafana tool combination will empower the OpenEBS user community immensely in persistent data monitoring.
+With granular volume, disk-pool, and disk statistics, the Prometheus and Grafana tool combination helps the OpenEBS user community to monitor their use of persistent data.

 This is a roadmap feature.
 Jaeger tracing will be enabled for OpenEBS control plane components.
 Contributions to stabilize this integration are welcome.

-Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes are being enabled for WeaveScope integration.
-With these enhancements, exploration and traversal of these components will become significantly easier.
+Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes have been enabled for WeaveScope integration.
+With these enhancements, exploration and traversal of these components has become significantly easier.
+WeaveScope is a well regarded cloud native visualization solution and is also incorporated in MayaOnline from MayaData.

-Kubernetes dashboard is extended to include the PV and PVC traversals from the application PODs and vice versa.
+The team behind OpenEBS also has extended the Kubernetes dashboard to include PV and PVC traversals from the application PODs and vice versa.